 After conducting an intensive survey, followed by two rounds of interactive working groups with employees, key opportunities were identified as first steps (see Background).
-Action Team were formed made up of employee volunteers.
-These employee driven Actions Teams are charged with utilizing the data that was gathered, gathering any additional information needed, and implementing changes.
+Action Teams were formed and made up of employee volunteers.
+These employee-driven Action Teams are charged with utilizing the data that was gathered, gathering any additional information needed, and implementing changes.
 These teams have formed and are working on their task.
 They welcome participation from other employees who want to play a role either as a team member, or as specific projects arise.

 Purpose: Facilitate the assessment of the College’s culture.
 This supports the ability of the College to determine ways to continuously improve the culture of the organization in support of the College’s mission to serve our students and community.

 Members: Brad Fuller, Donald Montgomery, Lisa A. Shanks, Michael M. Gagnon, Roderick E. Simmons, Timeaka Reese, Terah F. Zaremba, Timothy J. Bond